NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Burning Chandelier Trap.md

   - name: ""

   - name: "Extending Chandeliers"
-    desc: "`pf2:r` (occult) **Trigger** A creature touches the cage door, the closet door, or any wooden stand\n**Effect** Both double doors leading out of the room shut and lock; while the trap is active, the key doesn't work to open these doors (although their locks can be picked normally).
+    desc: "`pf2:r` (occult) **Trigger** A creature touches the cage door, the closet door, or any wooden stand\n* * *\n\n**Effect** Both double doors leading out of the room shut and lock; while the trap is active, the key doesn't work to open these doors (although their locks can be picked normally).
 The chandeliers drop several feet on elongated chains, allowing them to swing around the room.
 The closest chandelier to the triggering creature makes a swinging chandelier Strike against it.
 The trap then rolls initiative."
   - name: "Melee"
     desc: "Swinging Chandelier +35 () "
   - name: "Melee"